 Awards & Honors

-On Saturday, March 21, Joanne was honored by Haitian Round Table 1804 as a Haitian American Changemakers Recognition Ceremony and Event join DV Commissioner Rosemonde Pierre-Louis, Roxanne Gay and more in New York City.>> Event Page
+On Saturday, March 21, 2015, Joanne Smith was honored by Haitian Round Table 1804.
+At the Haitian American Changemakers Recognition Ceremony and Event, she was joined by Domestic Violence Commissioner Rosemonde Pierre-Louis, Roxanne Gay and more in New York City.

-Community Organizer, Nefertiti Martin and Youth Organizer, Emily Carpenter made it to the 4th annual Grio Top 100 African American History Makers list in 2013!
+Community Organizer Nefertiti Martin and Youth Organizer Emily Carpenter made it to the 4th annual Grio Top 100 African American History Makers list in 2013.
 They were on the same list as actress Kerry Washington, Olympic gold medalist Gabrielle Douglas, Oscar Nominee Quvenzhané Wallis, former top model and founder of Black Girls Rock Inc., Beverly Bond, Grammy Award winning hip-hop producer, Swizz Beats and many more!
 Find out why they were chosen!

 Some past Young Leaders include former President Bill Clinton, Secretary of State Hillary Clinton, Senators Evan Bayh and Bill Bradley, General Wesley Clark and former White House Chief of Staff Joshua Bolten.
 GGE Founder and Executive Director, Joanne Smith is a part of this group of up-and-coming leaders!
 Read more about her experience as a 2012 Young Leader!